bayerf42/Lox68k/doc/grammar.md

 * no fractional part in integer literals
 * `$` prefix for hexadecimal integer literals
 * anonymous functions as expressions `fun (params*) {block}`
+* prefix `..` before last parameter name for vararg parameter in function declaration
+* prefix `..` before argument to unpack list into arguments in function call

 ``` ebnf